Tiny homes have been gaining ground as part of a movement toward sustainable living, and

 designers from around the world have found a way to make these homes as stylish as they are efficient.
 This 240-square foot-home — named the Alpha by designer David Latimer, founder and CEO of New Frontier Tiny Homes — proves that small space living can balance utilitarian function with great design.
 With a clever small space storage, a kitchen with full-sized appliances, a combined washer and dryer, king-sized bed and Jacuzzi tub, this small space maximizes every square foot.
 Browse through our gallery to tour the charming country home.

 With clean, modern lines and large glass windows that let in a wealth of light, the home is as stylish as it is innovative.
 “The constraint of living in a tiny house is liberating, not limiting,” says David.
 “It can allow you to reduce your carbon footprint, simplify your life, greatly decrease expenses for utilities, cleaning, and maintenance, and offer great design.”
+If you’re intereted to know your current carbon footprint, got to Carbon Click to use their free

 The Alpha is set upon a 24″ double-axel trailer for ease of transport, and is chock-full of amenities that make it an appealing choice for permanent residents and vacationers alike.